- All Ages

 Yes, there is an onsite restaurant and snacks are available.

-Blackpool Pleasure Beach has not told us if they are fully wheelchair friendly.
+No, Blackpool Pleasure Beach is not wheelchair friendly.

 Many of the rides may be inaccessible or difficult for wheelchair users.

-Blackpool Pleasure Beach has not told us if they are fully pushchair friendly.
+No, Blackpool Pleasure Beach have stated they are not pushchair friendly.